openstack/python-openstackclient/doc/source/command-objects/keypair.rst

 .. option:: --public-key

-    Show only bare public key (name only)
+    Show only bare public key paired with the generated key

 .. describe:: <key>

-    Public key to display (name only)
+    Public or private key to display (name only)